primeroIMS/primero/docker/README.md

 config option - parameter - description

+PRIMERO_HOST - Set this to the server domain hostname.
+This always needs to be set.
+If Let's Encrypt is used, this value should match LETS_ENCRYPT_DOMAIN.

 APP_ROOT - file path - this is where Primero gets copied to in the app container.
 Changing this parameter has not been tested.